Young people are quick to embrace and explore the online world, but parents should be aware of the risks

 What is online 'grooming'?

-Online grooming is a criminal offence and occurs when an adult uses electronic communication (including social media) in a predatory fashion to try to lower a child’s inhibitions, or heighten their curiosity regarding sex, with the aim of eventually meeting them in person for the purposes of sexual activity.
+Online grooming occurs when an adult uses electronic communication (including social media) in a predatory fashion to try to lower a child's inhibitions, or heighten their curiosity about sex, with the aim of eventually meeting them in person for the purposes of sexual activity.
 This can include online chats, sexting, and other interactions.

 The process may start with sending pornographic images to 'normalise' the discussion of sexual activities, and then move to requests for naked images or to perform a sex act on a webcam.

 Any site, game, app or platform that allows one person to communicate with another can be used for grooming.
 Those that are particularly popular with young people will also be popular with online predators

 Who is at risk?

 All young people who use technology are at risk, some of course more than others.
 Online predators are very clever and will focus on those who are happy to respond when contacted.
 Social networking sites and gaming platforms are designed for communication and many allow the sharing of personal information, providing an easy way for online offenders to find their next victim.

 Young people are naturally curious and trusting and will engage in online discussions about things that they would not openly discuss in the physical world.